Anupam-Kumari/Integrating-Amazon-RDS-with-WordPress/README.md

  Add mysql/Arura in inbound rule in Default security group which is attach to rds.

- Add Htttp in inbound rule which is attach to ec2.
+ Add Htttp in inbound rule in security group which is attach to ec2.